dusk-network/dusk-blockchain/pkg/core/database/README.md

 - Read-only transactions/connections
 - One read-write transactions, many read-only transactions
-- Validated storage conn
+- Validated storage connection
-- Profiling / Stats to collect statistics around latency and history of transactions
+- Profiling / Stats strutures to collect statistics around latency and history of any transaction
 - Traces to log transactions data
-- Alarming to trigger an event to upper layers in case of critical Backend or Storage failure
+- Alarming to trigger an event in case of critical backend or storage failure
 - Iterators/Cursors

+### Pending development

+- Implement a driver that uses RocksDB, LDBM or BoltDB as a KV store.
+This driver should serve as a second option for Mainnet.